 - While the first batch is baking, work on the next batch, until you use up all the dough.
 If you only have a single oven, you will most likely be able to bake only two pans at a time.

 - It is much easier to make these cookies with two bakers.
 One working with the cup formation, and the other one is cooking the filling, fills up the cups, and bakes.

 - Mix all ingredients together (except 1/2 cup of chopped walnuts).

 - Pour into a medium saucepan.

 - Cook on medium heat, until thick.

-- Do not overcook, since you need to keep it warm while filling the cups.
+- Do not overcook, since it still needs to stay warm while filling the cups.

-TIP: I have seen lots of similar recipes which do not require the filling to be cooked, but it really makes a big difference in its texture.
+I have seen lots of similar recipes which do not require the filling to be cooked, but cooking the filling makes a big difference in its texture.
 The cooked filling becomes very light and airy while baking inside the cookies.